ToxikkModdingTeam/ToxikkServerLauncher/readme.md

 - variables and macros for the values of ini/option settings

 Special names recognized on the left hand side of an assignment:
-- @Import=\<source,...\> allows you to reuse common configuration parts.
+- @Import=sectionname,... allows you to reuse common configuration parts.
 It can import other sections from the current file, or sections from other files, even in subdirectories.
-When using subdirectories, it also sets the source directory for files used with @CopyFiles.
+When using subdirectories, it also sets the source directory for files used with @Copy.
-- @CopyFiles=\<from:to,...\> copies (and renames) configuration files for specific servers (e.g. MyMapList_CC.ini =\> DefaultMapList.ini).
+- @Copy=file\[\>newname\],... copies (and renames) configuration files for specific servers (e.g. MyMapList_CC.ini\>DefaultMapList.ini).
 - @CmdLine+=... adds startup parameters to the command line (-= can be used to remove default startup options).
 - @ServerName=... sets the label for the server in the menu (to override the server's ServerName shown in the server browser)
 - @myVar@=... defines a variable "myVar" and assigns a value